macbookandrew/wp-youtube-live/readme.txt

 Displays the current YouTube live video from a specified channel via the shortcode `[youtube_live]`.

+= Setup Notes =

+Your YouTube livestream must be set to “Public” or it will not work.
+This is a security feature of YouTube’s API and unfortunately there’s no way to work around it.

+In addition, your live stream must be set to allow embedding on third-party sites.
+If that feature is unavailable, you may need to [enable monetization](https://www.youtube.com/account_monetization) for your account.
+See YouTube documentation for more information or help with allowing embedding.

+= How It Works =

 If no live video is available, you can display a specified video or a “channel player” showing all your recent videos.

 You can also enable auto-refresh to automatically check for a live video every 30 seconds (warning: will increase server load, so use with caution).